PhilChodrow/mban_orientation/neural_networks/README.md

 Finally, load_skin_data.R and submission_helper.R are helper functions that I have written to be used for the Kaggle competition.
 These can be read into the R environment by either using the source() command or just copy-pasting the functions from their scripts.

+## Jupyter Notebooks
+For those who are unable to install keras on R (sometimes there are installation issues; it is a newer package) you can still follow along with the lecture via the Jupyer notebooks in the repository.
+To do this, you will need to use Python with an Anaconda installation.
+To install Keras on your local machine, execute the following command:

+`conda install keras`

+This should install all of the requisite packages needed to use the code that I have provided in the Jupyter notebooks.